 “These women didn’t work less in the home.
 They tended to invest more in their kids,” says Dr. Lewis.
 However, the daughters who grew up in these early electrified homes were themselves more likely to work decades later.
 He theorized and developed a formula around these mothers’ increased time spent child-rearing – which entailed taking over daughters’ household chores – and how that led to different outcomes for daughters.

 Another big question: why did marriage rates decline starting in the 20th century?
-Dr. Siow of U of T, along with economist Eugene Choo, who’s now at Yale University, created the Choo Siow marriage matching function to find out.
+Dr. Siow of U of T, along with economist Eugene Choo, who’s now at Yale-NUS College (a liberal arts and sciences college in Singapore), created the Choo Siow marriage matching function to find out.
 The duo showed in a 2003 paper that marriage rates dropped in the 1970s and ’80s because marriage offered fewer gains.
 Legal abortion also played a role in the phenomenon.

 Meanwhile, U of T’s Dr. Eli and colleagues used long-term data, cross-referenced with other multiple data sources, to follow 80,000 mothers in the U.S. who applied to receive support through a mothers’ pension program, the first of which began in 1911.
 Such programs, according to a government bureau at the time, were intended to improve the conditions of “young children that have become dependent through the loss of the breadwinner” – i.e., the male of the household.

 When a family got the program for just three years, sons got more education and had better jobs and actually lived a full year longer than sons from families that had been rejected for the program.
 Dr. Eli concluded that the mothers didn’t just invest in their children, they often remarried, but made a wiser choice.
 “We found they married men who were healthier and from a higher status.
 The welfare allowed them to look [for a spouse] for longer, as their material needs were taken care of,” she says.